 The grave goods often include Greek and Etruscan pottery and metal objects, indicating trade with the world of the Mediterranean city-states.
 But they also include finely-made indigenous objects in gold and bronze, of the so-called Hallstatt style.

 These finds indicate a replacement of the old Bronze Age trade patterns, which spanned continental Europe from east to west as well as from north to south, with new trading patterns more focussed on a North-South axis.
-In this new system, Mediterranean societies tended to trade their manufactured goods (luxury metal objects, jewellery and so on) with raw materials (grain, wine, metals, slaves) from the north-west Europe (Gaul) and the north-easterly Europe (the Ukraine).
+In this new system, Mediterranean societies tended to trade their manufactured goods (luxury metal objects, jewelry and so on) with raw materials (grain, wine, metals, slaves) from the north-west Europe (Gaul) and the north-easterly Europe (the Ukraine).

 One consequence of this was that the northern and central parts of Europe became something of a cultural backwater.
 The Teutonic peoples of northern Germany and southern Scandinavia remained at a lower level of material culture, and their society continued to be based on small settlements no larger than hamlets and small villages.
 The large, proto-towns of the Celts were alien to them.